Australasia 1919: Treaty of Versailles

 Australians and New Zealanders fought together as the ANZACs against Turkey at Gallipoli.
 After this campaign failed, many were deployed to the Western Front to face the Germans, while others stayed on to fight the Turks in the Middle East.
 The Great War, with its huge casualties and financial costs, left a deep impression on the national consciousnesses of the two dominions.
 When the War ended, they both signed the Treaty of Versailles - the first time either country had been a signatory to an international treaty.

-In the process of pursuing and destroying the German East Asiatic Squadron, the Imperial Japanese Navy seizes the German possessions of Ponape and Truk in the Caroline Islands.
-The navy sets up its regional headquarters in Truk lagoon and stations a garrison at Ponape (Pohnpei).
+In the process of pursuing and destroying the German East Asiatic Squadron, the Imperial Japanese Navy seized the German possessions of Ponape (Pohnpei), Yap, and Truk in the Caroline Islands.
+The navy set up its regional headquarters in Truk lagoon and stationed a garrison at Ponape.

 After being formed in Egypt, the Australian and New Zealand Army Corps (ANZACs) are landed on the Gallipoli peninsula at what will become known as Anzac Cove.
 After suffering some 11,000 dead and 24,000 wounded of about 65,000 troops over an 8 month campaign for little gain, the ANZACs are withdrawn along with the other Allied forces.

 6 Apr 1917 US declaration of war on Germany▲

 On 2 April 1917, United States President Woodrow Wilson asked a special joint session of the US Congress to declare war on the German Empire.
 Congress obliged by declaring war on the 6th, with the resolution passing 82 to 6 in the Senate and 373 to 50 in the House.